Social Media for Private & Independent Schools

-Say you were to create a group geared towards soccer families, where you talked about all things soccer, shared funny stories, memes, and helpful information, when sign-ups start, and made it a place where members could trade, donate, or sell used equipment, give advice, etc.
+Say you were to create a group geared towards soccer families, where you talked about all things soccer, shared funny stories, memes, helpful information, when sign-ups start, and made it a place where members could trade, donate, or sell used equipment, give advice, etc.

 Don’t you think Family A would at least be a little more likely to enroll in your school than family B?

-Essentially you’ve been building up credit with them and establishing your school as the authority on soccer for a long time.
+Essentially, you’ve been building up credit with them and establishing your school as the authority on soccer for a long time.

-But, that’s not the only benefit.
-By gathering this group you’re actually able to speak and be heard.
+But that’s not the only benefit.
+By gathering this group, you’re actually able to speak and be heard.

-You have the attention of people who are highly interested in the thing that is a major draw for student enrollment.
+That’s because you have the attention of people who are highly interested in the thing that is a major draw for student enrollment.